Geometry of the mirror models dual to the complete intersection of two cubics: Description of the dual nef-partition for intersection of two cubics

+which is mapped by $C$ to $C_{i,j}\cap\partial P$. \end{itemize} By construction $C$ maps affine-isomorphically facets of $A$ to the facets of $\p P$ and respects intersections, so it is a PL-homeomorphism.
+The induced triangulation $\tau(A)$ then can be transferred to the corresponding triangulation $\tau(\p P)$ via this PL-homeomorphism.

+This gives a maximal triangulation $\tau(\p P)$, which is regular on each facet.
+After adding $\{0\}$ to every maximal simplex, we obtain the maximal regular star triangulation $\tau(P)$. \end{proof}

+Now we have a maximal star triangulation $\tau(P)$, which is regular on each facet.
+More precisely, $\tau(P)$ is induced by the height function $\psi:P\cap N\to\mathbb R$, defined on the lattice points by

-Now we have a star projective maximal triangulation $\tau(P)$.
-Define the fan $\Pi$ as the face fan of the triangulation $\tau(P)$ --- that is, the cones of $\Pi$ are in one-to-one correspondence with simplices of $\tau(P)$ that contain $0$ as a vertex.
-As stated in \cite[Section 4.2]{B}, the canonical morphism $\P_{\Pi} \to \P_{\Sigma_{\nabla}}$ is a crepant resolution.
+Here $M \gg 0$ is a large enough constant.
+Define the fan $\Pi$ as the face fan of the triangulation $\tau(P)$ --- that is, the maximal cones of $\Pi$ are in one-to-one correspondence with maximal simplices of $\tau(P)$.
+As stated in \cite[Section 4.2]{B}, the canonical morphism $\P_{\Pi} \to \P_{\Sigma_{\nabla}}$ is a crepant resolution (we also check this in the next section directly).
+We can summarize this in the following corollary: \begin{corollary} There is a smooth complete fan $\Pi$ with ray generators in the lattice $N$ which is a subdivision of the fan $\Sigma_{\nabla}$.
+The fan $\Pi$ has $110$ rays, with the following set of ray generators: